sartography/SpiffWorkflow/doc/index.rst

-SpiffWorkflow allows your python application to process BPMN diagrams (think of them as very powerful flow charts,  See :doc:`/bpmn/intro`.) to accomplish what would otherwise require writing a lot of complex business logic in your code.
+SpiffWorkflow allows your python application to process BPMN diagrams (think of them as very powerful flow charts,  See :doc:`intro`.) to accomplish what would otherwise require writing a lot of complex business logic in your code.
 You can use these diagrams to accomplish a number of tasks, such as: